-*A limited number of at-large scholarships are awarded to current members of IBPA who are not associated with any affiliate association (one scholarship awarded to each winner).
+*A limited number of at-large scholarships are awarded to current members of IBPA who are not associated with any regional publisher association (one scholarship awarded to each winner).

 IBPA considers the following questions when reviewing each applicant:

-How will attendance at IBPA Publishing University assist the individual in his/her publishing career?
+How will attendance at IBPA Publishing University assist the individual in their publishing career?

 How will attendance at IBPA Publishing University be translated into the day-to-day operations of the individual’s business?

-How will the scholarship winner share the information learned at IBPA Publishing University with their affiliate association or the IBPA community at-large?
+How will the scholarship winner share the information learned at IBPA Publishing University with their regional publisher association or the IBPA community at-large?
 This sharing may take various forms, such as a published blog post, presentations at meetings, and mentoring of others throughout the year.

 The current scholarship includes:

-Complimentary ticket to the 35th annual IBPA Benjamin Franklin Award Dinner & Ceremony on Friday, May 5, 2023 at the Coronado Island Resort & Spa in Coronado, California.
+Complimentary ticket to the 36th annual IBPA Benjamin Franklin Award Dinner & Ceremony on Friday, April 26 at the Denver Hilton City Center.